Who are these workshops for?

 - For our conferences, watch for a link on our website or in our social media to an application in our registration process.
 Don’t pay til you know.
 We prioritize 30 seats at our virtual conference for free spots.

-Why don’t we have low-income and LGBTQ+ access seats?
+Why don’t we have low-income and LGBTQ+ equity seats?
 Each seat we give is company income or Approved Trainer income and expenses keep getting larger as we grow.
 Therefore, Gail Tully set an intention to give her money to increase BIPOC seats as her way to help save the lives of Black and Indigenous children and their birth parent, the lives lost due to racism.

 Many worthy and wonderful birth professionals give their time to help families and birth givers without charging much money.
 Some, like LGBTQ+ and recently again, Asian communities face significant challenges from discrimination.
 In 1999, Gail chose the boundary of where time and money is dedicated because of intense mortality disparity in the USA.
 Equity Access isn’t simply a free chair in the room (“Can’t I just come be in the background and watch?”)
 Each free seat costs the company time and resources to support each Equity Access participant to have the same documentation and recognition in our records as a paying or full paying participant.
 That’s our commitment.
 We want to offer equal relationship and not have “a fly on the wall” participant.
 Our boundary keeps clarity and frankly, keeps the workload on our small staff somewhat manageable (is that achievable when trying to change birth on Earth?).